 Split tests (A/B testing) is a technique to identify a more efficient option to use a particular tool.
-In the case of banners, A/B testing will look like this: you create 2 banners with various design.
-You show one option to the half of the website visitors.
+In the case of banners, A/B testing will look like this: you create 2 banners with various designs.
+You show one option to half of the website visitors.
 The second half of the visitors see a different design.
 A couple of days later you analyze which banner has demonstrated a higher efficiency, and after that keep it on your website.

 Split tests can also be carried out to find out a more advantageous location of the banner on the website.

-Majority of websites advertise in the same places.
+The majority of websites advertise in the same places.
 Users get used to that and stop paying any attention to banners.

 Try to put promo materials and banners possessing important information in the following places: